hibernate/hibernate-orm/README.md

 ### Common Java related tasks

 * _build_ - Assembles (jars) and tests this project
 * _buildDependents_ - Assembles and tests this project and all projects that depend on it.
-So think of running this in hibernnate-entitymanager, Gradle would assemble and test hibernate-entitymanager as well as hibernate-envers (because envers depends on entitymanager)
+So think of running this in hibernate-entitymanager, Gradle would assemble and test hibernate-entitymanager as well as hibernate-envers (because envers depends on entitymanager)
 * _classes_ - Compiles the main classes
 * _testClasses_ - Compiles the test classes
 * _jar_ - Generates a jar archive with all the compiled classes